Prentice Cooper State Forest

-Prentice Cooper State Forest and Wildlife Management Area will be holding managed turkey hunts on the dates listed below.
+Prentice Cooper State Forest and Wildlife Management Area will be holding managed deer hunts on the dates listed below.
 The area west of Highway 27 (Suck Creek Road) will be closed to visitors except hunters on these dates.
-The area east of Highway 27 including Edwards Point will remain open for hiking on these dates: April 4-9, 12-14, 20-22, 25-30.
+The area east of Highway 27 including Edwards Point will remain open for hiking on these dates: September 16-22, October 5-7, 21-22, 26-28, and November 3-5, 25-30.

 Stay on designated roads.
 All motorized vehicles including OHVs, ATVs, motorcycles, etc. must stay on designated roads only.
 Only roads marked with the jeep symbol are open to motorized vehicles.
 Some roads are open to designated use only and are posted as such.
 Stay out of the woods, fields, creeks, power lines, gas lines and right of ways.